 Time Magazine and the Bill and Melinda Gates Foundation name CFK Africa a Hero of Global Health.2004

 ABC News names CFK co-founder Rye Barcott a Person of the Year.

 CFK releases LightBox, a book comprised entirely of photos taken by teenage members of the Girls’ Empowerment Program and essays they have written about their lives.2005

-CFK signs an MOU with the Centers for Disease Control and Prevention (CDC), establishing one of the organization’s largest overseas population-based infectious diseases surveillance platforms.2006
+CFK signs a memorandum of understanding with the Centers for Disease Control and Prevention (CDC), establishing one of the organization’s largest overseas population-based infectious diseases surveillance platforms.2006

-The United Nations recognizes CFK’s Girls’ Empowerment Program as one of the world’s premiere programs addressing the unique challenges and needs of adolescent girls.
+The United Nations recognizes CFK’s Girls’ Empowerment Program as one of the world’s premier programs addressing the unique challenges and needs of adolescent girls.